ifsheldon/ideas_reifying/content/blog/AI-Native-First-Principle/index.en.md

 +++
-title = "Nativeness and First Principles of AI" description = "TL;DR:AI AI First Principles are about information volume; What follows AI First Principles is AI-native; Multi-modal intelligence is the key" draft = false
+title = "Nativeness and First Principles of AI" description = "TL;DR: First Principles of AI are about information volume; What follows AI First Principles is AI-native; Multi-modal intelligence is the key" draft = false

 weight = 3